chinsiang99/learning-blockchain/README.md

 4. Trust: Blockchain's transparency, security, and decentralized nature build trust, which is critical for value creation.
 Together, these four components interact to determine the value of blockchain technology and its associated assets, whether in the form of cryptocurrencies or other applications built on blockchain systems.

+# Example of Flow of Transaction

+## 1. Broadcasting the Transaction
+After Carlos signs the transaction with his private key, he broadcasts the entire transaction to the Bitcoin network.
+The transaction includes:
+1. Sender's Address (Carlos' public key).
+2. Recipient's Address (Sarina's public key).
+3. Amount of Bitcoin being transferred (1 Bitcoin, in this example).
+4. Transaction Fee (optional but incentivizes miners).
+5. Digital Signature (proves Carlos signed the transaction).

+## 2. Transaction Validation
+When the transaction is broadcast, all nodes (computers running the Bitcoin software) on the network receive it and start the validation process.
+They validate several things:
+1. Signature Validation: They check that the transaction was signed with Carlos' **private key** using his **public key**.
+2. Funds Check: The network checks whether Carlos actually has 1 Bitcoin in his account (i.e., whether he has enough unspent funds to complete the transaction).
+This is done by looking at previous transactions associated with Carlos' address (public key).
+3. Double-Spending Check: The network ensures that Carlos hasn’t already spent that same Bitcoin in another transaction.

+## 3. Adding to the Blockchain
+Once the transaction passes all the validation checks, the miners (special nodes in the network) bundle the transaction with other valid transactions into a block.
+The miners then compete to solve a difficult mathematical puzzle (the Proof of Work).
+The first miner to solve it gets the right to add the block to the blockchain and is rewarded with newly minted Bitcoin (the block reward) and transaction fees.

+## 4. Updating the Ledger
+Once the block containing Carlos' transaction is added to the blockchain, the distributed ledger (the blockchain) is updated across all nodes.
+This means that Carlos' balance is decreased by 1 Bitcoin, and Sarina's balance is increased by 1 Bitcoin.
+Every node in the network now agrees that Carlos sent 1 Bitcoin to Sarina.

+## 5. Sarina Receives the Bitcoin
+After the transaction is added to the blockchain, Sarina can see that her Bitcoin balance has increased.
+This is because Sarina's public key (her Bitcoin address) was included as the recipient in the transaction.
+The blockchain records that 1 Bitcoin now belongs to Sarina's public key, and only Sarina, using her private key, can spend or transfer it in the future.

+## Summary of the Flow:
+1. Carlos signs the transaction with his private key, saying, "I want to send 1 Bitcoin to Sarina."
+2. The transaction is broadcast to the network, where nodes check:
+Carlos' signature.
+3. That Carlos has 1 Bitcoin to spend.
+4. That he isn't trying to double-spend.
+5. Miners include the valid transaction in a block and compete to add the block to the blockchain.
+Once the block is added, the distributed ledger is updated, and the transaction is permanently recorded.
+6. Sarina’s Bitcoin address now owns 1 Bitcoin, and she can spend it using her private key.

+Key Point:
+The network doesn't "give" Bitcoin to Sarina directly.
+Instead, the blockchain ledger is updated to reflect that Carlos’ Bitcoin is no longer his and now belongs to Sarina.
+This change in ownership is recorded in the blockchain, and everyone on the network agrees that the transaction has occurred.
+Sarina can then spend that Bitcoin in the future using her own private key.

+This process ensures that no central authority is needed—everything is done through decentralized verification and consensus.